We are the only non-profit scientific institute in central Florida

 Latest Exciting News

 Climate and Sea-level Change We hope this gets your attention.
 Be advised that much of our prehistory – our shared heritage - is undergoing destruction.
-This means the very archaeological sites that are needed to provide information about past human lifeways and...read more
+This means the very archaeological sites that are needed to provide information about past human...read more

 Sunday, January 15, 2017 at 9:45 pm Diane Dobry For the Chronicle Seven years after doctoral student Michelle Sivilich first met Gary Ellis, she was living in Virginia and had completed her dissertation study for the University of South Florida on the Second Seminole...read more